meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

   a synchronizer that all relevant participants are connected to, which would increase the chance of it becoming a bottleneck.
 - *hide implementation details*: what UTXO's to fetch for exercising an interface choice depends on the implementation of that choice.
-That implemententation will likely change over time as part of the registry changing their workflows to address new business needs.
+That implementation will likely change over time as part of the registry changing their workflows to address new business needs.
   Shipping just the data on-ledger to clients would thus not be enough.
 One would also need to ship the logic for retrieving the data on-ledger, which is challenging, in particular with respect to upgrades.
 Serving an HTTP endpoint from a